 Flavour profile: peated, salty, oily, spicy, sweet

 Scotland has nearly 800 islands, out of which 95 are inhabited.
 There are around 100 000 people living in these islands.
 As a whisky region, Islands covers Skye, Arran, Mull, Jura, Lewis and Orkney.
 Islay, on the other hand, is a separate whisky region altogether.
 Each island has its own flavour profile, and everything from light, fruity and citrusy to very peaty is possible.
-Islands is considered a region due more to its geography rather than to the style of whisky it produces.
+The Islands doesn’t always make the cut and is often considered to be a part of Highlands instead of its own whisky region.
+It is considered a region due more to its geography rather than to the style of whisky it produces.

 Flavour profile: peaty, sweet, fruity, salty, grassy